Isuzu Florian

-The Isuzu Florian is an intermediate class car manufactured by Isuzu Motors Ltd. in Japan from November 1967 until 1983.
+The Isuzu Florian is an intermediate class car manufactured by Isuzu in Japan from November 1967 until 1983.
 The Florian's body remained essentially the same through its unusually long life cycle, being afforded only two moderate facelifts.
 The Isuzu Florian (Project 117) was originally presented as the Ghia Isuzu 117 Sedan at the 1966 Tokyo Motor Show and shared its complete chassis with the closely related Isuzu 117 Coupé.
 Originally available only with a 1.6 liter gasoline inline-four engine (1600 Deluxe) producing 84 PS at 5200 rpm, a 1.8 liter version was later added as was a diesel option, first seen in 1977.